uselessbongo/tease-tuesday-ideas/README.md

 The following teases involve pleasuring the LP and getting him close to orgasm.

-Blindfolding and or lightly restraining the LP can be useful for the following teases.
+Blindfolding and or lightly restraining LP can be useful for the following teases.

 #### Cage On